 Sort through all of your bedroom drawers one at a time.
 Start at one point in the room and work your way in a circle around the room.

-I think it’s easiest to put a towel on the bed and empty each drawer on to the towel.
+I think it’s easiest to put a towel on the bed and empty the contents of each drawer onto the towel.
 Once the drawer is empty, put it back in place and sort through the stuff on the towel.

 Take care of the trash first, then remove any items that belong in a different room.
 Once those easy decisions are out of the way, re-evaluate the ones that are left.